Jala3400/Logo_to_ASCII/docs/how-it-works.md

 When all the borders have been identified, there is a second pass on the image that draws them.
 It draws a square with a specific thickness on each position.

-When dealing with transparent pixels we have to take some aspects into consideration that the transparent color is weird.

-- It usually shares hue with red, as it is the hue for black and white.
-- It is usually black but it can have an arbitrary brightness.
+One las thing we have to take into consideration: the transparent pixels also have a hue, and a brightness.
+This is because the alpha is a separate channel.
+A transparent pixels is usually black, but it can have an arbitrary color.
+This means that it can interact in unexpected ways when detecting borders by hue or brightness.

-To stop transparencies with interfering with hue or brightness, we multiply the difference by the alpha of the two pixels (the alpha should be between 0 and 1).
+To stop transparencies with interfering with hue or brightness, we multiply the difference between them by the alpha of the two pixels (the alpha should be between 0 and 1).
 This way the more transparent they are the less difference between them.

-1. **Treat transparent pixels** (always applied):
+6. **Treat transparent pixels** (always applied):

 The algorithm doesn't work with alpha values, it can only see brightness.

-Transparencies usually mean that a pixel is less visible, so a pixel is mixed with black (or white if the arguments say so) in proportion to its alpha.
+Transparencies usually mean that a pixel is less visible, so a pixel is mixed with black (or white, if the arguments say so) in proportion to its alpha.

 7. **Apply negative effect**:

 Inverts the brightness of the image keeping the hue.

-It takes into consideration how brightness is measured (see [calculating brightness](#calculating-brightness))
+It takes into consideration how brightness is measured (see [calculating brightness](#calculating-brightness)), so you actually see the inverted image.

 8. **Convert to grayscale**: